 Riverbond Accessibility Report

-Riverbond offers 14 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 14 accessibility features for Riverbond in the Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Riverbond is a frantic adventure in a blocky world.
 With four people on one system you take on an adventure to defeat evil and free the charming citizens.
 It's a brawling game with the emphasis on fun and over the top cartoon combat.

 Content Rating: PEGI 7

 Platforms: Mac, PC, PS4, Switch and Xbox One

 Players: You can play with 4 players in the same room and up to 4 players online